freezy/dmd-extensions/README.md

 - **PinDMD v2**, 4 bit (16 shades) support
 - **PinDMD v1**, 2 bit (4 shades) support
 - **PIN2DMD**, full RGB support
 - **Virtual DMD** on a computer monitor, renders nice dots and is useful for debugging.
+- You can also stream the DMD to a browser in your LAN, because, why not!

 ## Features

-The primary goal of this project was to add support real DMDs for games that don't provide support out of the box.
+The primary goal of this project was to add support for real DMDs for games that don't provide support out of the box.
 Supported games are:

 - **Pinball FX2/3** through frame grabbing from screen